- Rev. Dr. Tamara England Wilson, D.Min., Chair – Baltimore City

 Long involved in civic affairs in Maryland and a member of the Pepco Board, Commissioner Frisby has a familial connection to the Banneker-Douglass Museum.
 Commissioner Frisby’s grandfather, Dr. Herbert M. Frisby, donated his historic collection of Arctic artifacts to the Banneker-Douglass Museum and the third floor of the building is named after Dr. Frisby.

-Commissioner Marilyn Hatza is a native of Cambridge, where she attended Dorchester County public schools and graduated from Cambridge-South Dorchester High School.
-She earned a Bachelor of Arts degree in Africana Studies from the University of Maryland Baltimore County (UMBC) and a Master of Arts degree in Historic Preservation from Delaware State University.
+Marilyn Hatza is a native of Cambridge, Maryland where she attended Dorchester County public schools and graduated from Cambridge-South Dorchester High School.
+She earned a Bachelors of Arts degree in Africana Studies from the University of Maryland Baltimore County (UMBC) and a Master of Arts degree in Historic Preservation from Delaware State University.

-For many years, she served as the assistant Registrar of the Howard County Center of African American Culture.
-Ms. Hatza later worked as the archivist for the Afro-American Newspapers and Preservation Services Director for Preservation Maryland.
-She is currently employed as Program Officer for Grants and Strategic Partnerships at the Maryland Humanities Council.
+For many years, she served as the assistant Registrar for the Howard County Center of African American Culture where she supported the routine processing and database maintenance of over 6,000 objects.
+Mrs. Hatza later worked as the Archivist for The Afro-American Newspapers (AFRO), developing a multi-year initiative to describe and digitize content of the newspaper’s archives.
+As Preservation Services Director for Preservation Maryland, Marilyn served as the Grants Administrator and provided technical assistance and preservation recommendation to stewards of historic properties.
+She is currently employed as the Program Office for Grants and Strategic Partnerships at Maryland Humanities, where she is responsible for the Grant Program and community outreach.

 Melvin L. Kelly